-Top Things to Do with Kids in Madison
+Top Things to Do with Kids in Madison, Wisconsin

-3) Olbrich Botanical Gardens Botanical gardens don't automatically equate with a fun kid outing.
+Botanical gardens don't automatically equate with a fun kid outing.
 But Olbrich does a nice job mixing in enough interesting elements—such as a glittering Thai pavilion and a conservatory filled with free-flying birds—to keep young ones interested.
-And everyone loves the Holiday Express, a Christmastime flower and model train show. olbrich.org
+And everyone loves the Holiday Express, a Christmastime flower and model train show.

-4) National Mustard Museum You'll find more than 5,600 types of international mustards on display, plus a sampling area, interactive learning kiosks and the MustardPiece Theatre.
-Best time to visit: National Mustard Day in August. mustardmuseum.com
+You'll find more than 5,600 types of international mustards on display, plus a sampling area, interactive learning kiosks and the MustardPiece Theatre at this quirky museum.
+Best time to visit: for the National Mustard Day festival on the first Saturday in August.

-5) Madison Boats Rent kayaks, canoes, stand-up paddleboards (SUP) and paddle boats at three locations around Madison.
-Also, look for special events such as lakeshore yoga, full moon paddles and ice cream boat floats. madisonboats.com
+Rent kayaks, canoes, stand-up paddleboards and pedal boats at three locations around Madison.
+Also, look for special events such as lakeshore yoga, full moon paddles and ice cream boat floats.

-6) State Street State Street links the Capitol with the University of Wisconsin campus.
+State Street links the Capitol with the University of Wisconsin campus.
 Seven blocks long, it's filled with one-of-a-kind restaurants and shops.
 Stroll down the street during summer and you might stumble upon a spray-paint artist creating an intricate piece or a sax player wailing away.
-Even when the weather turns chilly, State Street keeps hopping. visitdowntownmadison.com
+Even when the weather turns chilly, State Street keeps hopping.

-7) State Capitol (Currently closed due to the pandemic; check website for reopening updates) Older kids may enjoy one of the free tours at the State Capitol, while younger ones will be happy to walk around and peek at the Senate and Assembly chambers and impressive dome.
-In summer, head for the sixth-floor observation deck, which affords prime views of Madison. tours.wisconsin.gov
+Older kids may enjoy one of the free tours at the State Capitol, while younger ones will be happy to walk around and peek at the Senate and Assembly chambers and impressive dome.
+In summer, head for the sixth-floor observation deck, which affords prime views of Madison.

-8) MacKenzie Center Set on 500 acres of woods about 10 minutes north of Madison, this environmental center will keep your family entertained with a small exhibit of native animals, an 80-foot-tall observation tower, nature trails, a sawmill exhibit, logging museum and more.
-(Grounds and trails currently open; check website for reopening dates for indoor spaces and playgrounds.) dnr.wi.gov/education/mackenzie/
+Set on 500 acres of woods about 10 minutes north of Madison, this environmental center will keep your family entertained with a small exhibit of native animals, an 80-foot-tall observation tower, nature trails, a sawmill exhibit, logging museum and more.

-9) Madison Children's Museum (Expected to reopen in summer 2021) Sitting near the Capitol Square, the Children's Museum's nearly a dozen exhibits aim at kids of varying ages, like the Wildernest, a global village play space for kids 5 and under, and the Rooftop Ramble, a section of the building's rooftop with chickens, a crow's nest and more.
-Be sure to check out the 1883 log cabin behind the main building. madisonchildrensmuseum.org
+Sitting near Capitol Square, the Children's Museum offers nearly a dozen exhibits aim at kids of varying ages, like Wildernest, a global village play space for kids 5 and under, and Rooftop Ramble, a section of the building's rooftop with chickens, a Crow's Nest and more.
+The newest space is Wonderground, a 10,000-square-foot outdoor play area created with mostly upcycled materials.